 - Grade 0, A, R, RA – Some repair history that can be major or minor.

 The Letter Grade

 As we wrote earlier, the number grade is usually accompanied by a letter that indicates the interior grade.
-If there is an ‘A’ on the check sheet it shows that the vehicle is in exceptional or good condition.
-A ‘B’ means that the car is in average condition while a ‘C’ indicates that the vehicle is in poor condition.
-Grades below C indicate that the interior is in very poor condition.
+An ‘A’ indicates that the interior is in exceptional or good condition.
+A ‘B’ indicates that the car is in average condition, while a ‘C’ displays that it is in poor condition.
+Grades below C show that the car’s interior is in very poor condition.